-BA in International Relations and BA in Spanish with a concentration in Latin American Studies from Roanoke College in Salem, Virginia.
+BA International Relations & Spanish with a concentration in Latin American Studies, Roanoke College in Salem, Virginia.

 Currently I am interested in the effects of tourism and expatriate communities on development in Latin America.
 I began research in Bocas del Toro, Panama in 2010, studying the dynamic of the relationship between the local Panamanians, the tourists, and the expatriate community.
 I look forward to pursuing this further in the future.
 Latin America has been a passion of mine for many years.
 Previous projects include the political and social development of women in Latin America- with case studies on Violeta Barrios de Chamorro of Nicaragua, and Carolina Maria de Jesus in Brazil; paternalism, patromonialism, and elitism of the United States in Nicaragua; and a role as assistant in a project based on the role of Magda Portal in APRA of Peru.
 I spent the last fourteen months living in Peru, working for the Universidad de Piura.